migibert/orientdb-role/README.md

 ------------

 OrientDB is written in Java and needs a JVM for running.
 This role does not cover this installation and consider as a prerequisite a JVM presence and a defined $JAVA_HOME environment variable.
+Distributed mode relies on Hazelcast which needs Java 8.

 Role Variables
 --------------